magomimmo/modern-cljs/doc/tutorial-20.md

 Enough words.
 Let's step ahead by introducing the `clojurescript.test` lib for testing the `Enfocus` lib.

-If you don't remeber how to setup unit testing with [clojurescript.test][11] I strongly suggest to review the [Tutorial 16 - It's better to be safe than sorry (part 3)][22] of this series.
+If you don't remember how to setup unit testing with [clojurescript.test][11] I strongly suggest to review the [Tutorial 16 - It's better to be safe than sorry (part 3)][22] of this series.
 In this tuorial we're working a little bit faster and without